MalikImansaparov/MalikImansaparov/README.md

 ## I'm a Frontend Developer!

-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about Javascript or any tech related stuff
 - ⚡ Fun fact: I’m a blind ten-digit printer